EngineMachiner/tapLua/README.md

 ### OutFox

-  1. Clone the repository in the fallback's Modules folder.
+  1. Clone in the fallback's Modules folder.
   2. Load it using LoadModule("tapLua/tapLua.lua") once.

 ### Legacy

-  1. Clone the repository in the Scripts folder.
+  1. Clone in the Scripts folder.